matomo-org/developer-documentation/docs/generated/master/Piwik/UrlHelper.md

 Converts an array of query parameter name/value mappings into a query string.

-Parameters that are in `$parametersToExclude` will not appear in the result query string.
+Parameters that are in `$parametersToExclude` will not appear in the result.

 #### Signature